-We could ask ourselves many more questions, but that’s a start.
-If we find ourselves saying “yes” to any of these, it’s an indication that we need to do a little “crown polishing”!
+You could ask ourselves many more questions, but that’s a start.
+If you find ourselves saying “yes” to any of these, it’s an indication that you need to do a little “crown polishing”!

-All of us have slipped up and hid or tarnished our crown at one time or another.
-If we’re struggling in this area, there is no condemnation (Romans 8:1).
-Our king still loves us, and wants to see us succeed as His princess!
+If you’ve hid or tarnished your crown, there is no condemnation (Romans 8:1).
+Your king still loves you, and wants to see you succeed as His princess!

-Here’s a few steps to recovering our crowns:
+Here’s a few steps to recovering your crown:

-Now we’re off to a brand new start!
-When we feel intimidated by who we are as Christians, we can look in the mirror and say, “I am not ashamed of the Gospel of Christ!”
-We can pick up our crown, buff it until it shines, and wear it proudly into our world.
-We can witness to our friends, pray for people with needs, and stand up for what we believe.
+Now you’re off to a brand new start!
+When you feel intimidated by who you are as a Christian, you can look in the mirror and say, “I am not ashamed of the Gospel of Christ!”
+You can pick up your crown, buff it until it shines, and wear it proudly into your world.
+You can witness to your friends, pray for people with needs, and stand up for what you believe.
 That beauty is going to turn heads!
-Yes, we’re going to get some flak.
-But there’s some people out there who are aching to be just like us – a Princess with the blessings AND the crown!
-No matter what, let’s let our crowns “sparkle with the glamour of His love.”
-The King desires our beauty “to stand before the world”!
+Yes, you’re going to get some flak.
+But there’s some people out there who are aching to be just like you – a Princess with the blessings AND the crown!
+No matter what, let your crown “sparkle with the glamour of His love.”
+The King desires your beauty “to stand before the world”!